 Trends that impact sport participation

 Trends are important patterns of social, economic or environmental activity that result in a change of behaviour.
-Sports must adapt to the changing environment to ensure they continue to achieve participation growth.
+Sports must adapt to the changing environment to ensure they remain relevant, achieve growth and provide participation experiences that are aligned to the wants and needs of participants.

-Being informed of the current trends in sport participation is critical for future direction and planning, because…
+Being informed of the current trends in sport participation is critical for participation planning and product design, because:

 - Current analysis means up-to-date knowledge of the operating environment